bixb922/crank-organ/design_and_development/design_and_development.md

 My crank organ has 48 notes.
 The crank moves the bellows for the air pressure.
 There are 48 pipes, each for one note, 35 bourdon pipes and 13 piccolo pipes.
 Under each pipe is a solenoid valve that opens and closes the air flow.

-The electronics comprise a hand-soldered board for the ESP32-S3, microphone on a breakout board, hand-soldered boards for the MCP23017 plus the ULN2008 drivers.
+The electronics comprise a hand-soldered board for the ESP32-S3, microphone on a breakout board and 3 hand-soldered boards for the MCP23017 plus the ULN2008 drivers.
 The MCP23017 boards are inside each windchest, connected via cables that carry I2C signals, 3.3V and 13.5V.

 The crank organ was designed and built by me.
-Most of the musical arrangements and adaptations were made by us (i.e. family members).
+Most of the musical arrangements and adaptations were made by my family.

 Well, that's the whole point, isn't it?
 To make some music for our enjoyment.